Overview of an Associates in Forensic Science

 Associate degree programs are designed to have minimal entry requirements and, generally speaking, you only need transcripts of your high school diploma or a GED for admission.
 You will also have to fill out the admission application and pay a standard fee.
 Most schools also require you to show proof of residency in order to qualify for in-state tuition rates.
 Admission requirements will be the same for online students as they are for traditional students, so don't think admissions will be easier if you choose an online program.
 You should make sure the program you are considering is fully accredited and all your credits will be transferable to a four-year program.

-How long does it take to earn a Forensic Science Associate's Online?
+How long does it take to complete this degree?

 An online associate degree is considered a two-year degree because it will take you about two years to complete if you attend school full-time, whether online or not.
 Some online programs are also offered at an accelerated speed so that online students can graduate more quickly than traditional students.
 If you are still in high school, you may be able to take college level courses in subjects such as English or math and earn one or more semesters worth of community college credits before graduation.